arlolra/check/Readme.md

     go get github.com/samuel/go-gettext/gettext
     make # Note, this might take a while for the first time

-  If you want to run the server without pulling the latest files:

-    make start

   for scripts/exitips.py:

     pip install -r requirements.txt